MacKLess/galactic-calculator/README.md

 * Example Input: 40 years, born July 11, 1978
 * Example Output: Earth, You've outlived your expectancy by 2 years.
 Keep drinking those health shakes!

+## Further Exploration

+* _Additional functionality that I'd like to include with more time:_
+* Age calculators for all 7 planets (including Pluto).
+* Health factors that can impact longevity like smoking, inactivity, persistent health conditions.
+* Effects of pressure and other factors that impact longevity known to be present as differing planetary conditions.

 ## Bugs

 _There are no known bugs._